 Should there be more applications than there are places a waiting list for admission to the Pre-School classes will be maintained.
 Parents will have to ask to be put on the waiting list should they require a place at the Pre-School.
 Any places which become available are allocated as set out above.

-In-year applications will be managed by the school and therefore parents should contact the school directly.
+Applications will be managed by the school and therefore parents should contact the school directly.

 The Governors Admission Policy will apply throughout the course of the Academic year should places become available.
 The ‘Pool of Applicants’ for any applicable year groups will be assessed in strict compliance with this Policy.